vaginessa/dns-wiki/FAQ.md

 <a name="FAQ26"></a>
 **(26) Does AFWall+ need a lot of battery/memory?**

 Not really.
 Usually around 11 - 16 MB (non shared memory), dependent which configuration you use.

 <a name="FAQ27"></a>
 **(27) How safe is AFWall+?**

-Nothing is really safe, see the limitations but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
+Nothing is really safe, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
 The app can crash sometimes, feel free to submit a error log report via eMail or on our Github Issue tracker.

 <a name="FAQ28"></a>
 **(28) How can I make a logcat?**